oceanprotocol-archive/readthedocs/markdowns/ocean-py/READMEs/marketplace-flow.md

 Check out the Ocean Market webapp at http://localhost:8000.

+Ocean Market is a graphical interface to the backend smart contracts and Ocean services (Aquarius, Provider).
+The following steps will interface to the backend in a different fashion: using the command-line / console, and won't need Ocean Market.
+But it's good to understand there are multiple views.

 ### Install the library

 In a new console that we'll call the _work_ console (as we'll use it later):